jpegleg/osprey_validator/docker/osprey_2/Readme.md

 The demo service is here: https://github.com/jpegleg/fixadm

+The demo fixadm also includes proc100 and flush-hydrate examples.

 Compile it and place the resulting binary in pwd of the Dockerfile build :)